atubak400/Infrastructure-as-Code-with-Terraform-Setting-up-AWS-VPC/README.md

 ![terraform apply](./img/3.png)

-9. Check you aws to confirm that VPC and Subnet is created
+9. Check your aws to confirm that VPC and Subnet is created

 ![ec2 confirmation on dashboard](./img/4.png)
 ![ec2 confirmation on dashboard](./img/5.png)